-- The System Unit Safety Information, order number SA23-2652, contains translations of safety information used throughout this book. - The Site and Hardware Planning Information, order number SA38-0508, contains information to help you plan your installation. - The @server pSeries 690 Service Guide, SA38-0589, contains reference information, maintenance analysis procedures (MAPs), error codes, removal and replacement procedures, and a parts catalog. - The @server pSeries 690 Installation Guide, SA23-1285, contains information on how to set up and cable the server and verify server operation.

-- The IBM Hardware Management Console for pSeries Installation and Operations Guide, SA38-0590, provides information to system administrators on how to install and use a Hardware Management Console (HMC) to manage a system. - The IBM Hardware Management Console for pSeries Maintenance Guide, SA38-0603, provides information on how to service a Hardware Management Console (HMC). - The RS/6000 and @server Diagnostic Information for Multiple Bus Systems, SA38-0509, contains diagnostic information, service request numbers (SRNs), and failing function codes (FFCs). - The RS/6000 and @server Adapters, Devices and Cable Information for Multiple Bus Systems, SA38-0516, contains information about adapters, devices, and cables for your server.
-This manual is intended to supplement the service information found in the Diagnostic Information for Multiple Bus Systems. - The PCI Adapter Placement Reference, SA23-2504, contains information regarding slot restrictions for adapters that can be used in this system.
+- The System Unit Safety Information, order number SA23-2652, contains translations of safety information used throughout this book. - The Site and Hardware Planning Information, order number SA38-0508, contains information to help you plan your installation. - The @server pSeries 650 Service Guide, order number SA38-0612, contains reference information, maintenance analysis procedures (MAPs), error codes, removal and replacement procedures, and a parts catalog. - The @server pSeries 650 Installation Guide, order number SA38-0610, contains information on how to set up and cable the server and verify server operation. - The Hardware Management Console for pSeries Installation and Operations Guide, order number SA38-0590, provides information about how to service a Hardware Management Console (HMC). - The RS/6000 and @server Diagnostic Information for Multiple Bus Systems, order number SA38-0509, contains diagnostic information, service request numbers (SRNs), and failing function codes (FFCs). - The RS/6000 and @server Adapters, Devices and Cable Information for Multiple Bus Systems, order number SA38-0516, contains information about adapters, devices, and cables for your server.
+This manual is intended to supplement the service information found in the RS/6000 and @server Diagnostic Information for Multiple Bus Systems. - The PCI Adapter Placement Reference, order number SA38-0538, contains information regarding slot restrictions for adapters that can be used in this system.